hanspr/mi-ide/config/micro-ide/help/plugins.md

 ---

-There are a number of functions and variables that are available to you in order to access the inner workings of micro.
+There are a number of functions and variables that are available to you in order to access the inner workings of micro-ide.
 Here is a list (the type signatures for functions are given using Go's type system):

-* `OS`: variable which gives the OS micro is currently running on (this is the same as Go's GOOS variable, so `darwin`, `windows`, `linux`, `freebsd`...)
+* `OS`: variable which gives the OS micro-ide is currently running on (this is the same as Go's GOOS variable, so `darwin`, `windows`, `linux`, `freebsd`...)

-* `configDir`: contains the path to the micro configuration files
+* `configDir`: contains the path to the micro-ide configuration files

 * `tabs`: a list of all the tabs currently in use